 Demigods are prohibited from worshiping Ru.

-- Making sacrifices to him.
+- Making sacrifices.
 The amount of piety granted per sacrifice varies depending on the significance of the sacrifice (sacrificing a hand grants much more piety than sacrificing purity by gaining dopiness).

 - Nothing.
 You can't offend Ru, Ru has no penance, and inflicts no wrath for leaving.
 However, you lose the benefits of worshiping Ru while retaining all the drawbacks of your sacrifices (they are not undone).